GnR98/WASDI-FadeOut/docs/drs/drsARD.md

 <details>
     <summary> Put a summary of the section
     </summary>
-    <p>The System has two types of interfaces: online and offline. </br>
+    <p>The System has an online UI that can be accessed on WASDI. </br>
-       Both of them require that a json parameter file is created with the following parameters:
+       Similarly to when it is run offline a json parameter file with the following parameters is required:
        </br>
        <ul>
             <li>BBOX: A json structure divided into "northEast" and "southWest", in each subfield is specified both a latitude and a longitude.
 This defines                       the desired area